txt/se21/docs/proj2.md

 # Project2.

-This project has the same structure as Project1, with some extensions.
+This project has the same structure as Project1.
+That is, you are trying to write code that some other group will agree to extend in Project3.

-Please contact the group whose work you are extending.
-Ask from their grading rubric and its scores.
-If that grading show any problem areas, you need to fix them (otherwise you will lose marks this time around).

 **Important Notes**:
 - Copy the following rubric to a markdown file.
 Fill it in.
 Where needed, add links into your repo to justify your answers.
 And that document to your repo as docs/proj2rubric.md.